crvallance/hotspot/README.md

 ## Parts

 * Unlocked Huawei E3276s-500
    _Mine was supposed to come unlocked (but ebay... so it wasn't).
 I chose the modem initally to use with a Meraki router but that served it's temporary purpose so I reused it for this project.
 YMMV on something else, this just worked for me.
 I paid $4.80 (€4.00 EUR) to a [sketchy unlock company](https://www.dc-unlocker.com/ "Sketchy Unlock").
 I had to get 4 "credits" to get through the proccess.
-This **did** actually work but I certainly ran the software from a throwaway machine since god knows why nasty stuff might have been in that program._
+This **did** actually work but I certainly ran the software from a throwaway machine since FSM knows what nasty stuff might have been in that program._

 * Freeddom pop SIM card
    _I got a [data only sim](https://shop.freedompop.com/product/lte-sim-kit-3-in-1-data-only-bundle/ZMP-USIM-DOTRIDOKT01) and signed up for the "Basic GSM 200" which allows 200 MB/mo for free.
 Protip: make sure you also cancel the "service" they will attach to your plan.
 I think mine was the data rollover service which then got me for $3.99 for the first month._